Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry/README.md

 # Azure Monitor Distro client library for .NET

 The Azure Monitor Distro is a client library that sends telemetry data to Azure Monitor following the OpenTelemetry Specification.
-This library can be used to instrument your ASP.NET Core applications to collect and send telemetry data to Azure Monitor for analysis and monitoring.
+This library can be used to instrument your ASP.NET Core applications to collect and send telemetry data to Azure Monitor for analysis and monitoring, powering experiences in Application Insights.

 ## Getting started